 Code Response text in English 1000 "Command completed successfully" This is the usual response code for a successfully completed command that is not addressed by any other lxxx-series response code.
 1001 "Command completed successfully; action pending" This response code MUST be returned when responding to a command that requires offline activity before the requested action can be completed.
 See Section 2 for a description of other processing requirements.
-1300 "Command completed successfully; no messages" This response code MUST be returned when responding to a <poll> request command and the server message queue is empty.
-1301 "Command completed successfully; ack to dequeue" This response code MUST be returned when responding to a <poll> request command and a message has been retrieved from the server message queue.
-1500 "Command completed successfully; ending session" This response code MUST be returned when responding to a successful <logout> command.
-Command error responses: Code Response text in English 2000 "Unknown command" This response code MUST be returned when a server receives a command element that is not defined by EPP.
-2001 "Command syntax error" This response code MUST be returned when a server receives an improperly formed command element.
+1300 "Command completed successfully; no messages" This response code MUST be returned when responding to a <poll> request command and the server message queue is empty.</poll> 1301 "Command completed successfully; ack to dequeue" This response code MUST be returned when responding to a from the server message queue.